ohollmen/crudrest/README.md

 ### PUT / POST

-When sending new data (POST => INSERT) or updating data (PUT => UPDATE), nested structures (e.g. arrays of chile objects) are not officially supported for now (actually Sequelize has ways to cope with this, so stay tuned).
+When sending new data (POST => INSERT) or updating data (PUT => UPDATE), nested structures (e.g. arrays of child objects) are not officially supported for now (actually Sequelize has ways to cope with this, so stay tuned).

 Also the pre-hook mechanism is not supported yet (in other words JSON data payload cannot be currently preprocessed).

 ### GET (single entry or multiple)

 SQL JOINS are not supported.
+Handlers will only feed back simple / raw entities with foreign keys "untranslated".

+### DELETE

+Soft-delete is not supported yet.
+Multiple entry / batch delete does not exist (and is currently not planned).

 ## Generating JSDoc3 Docs